Shadows in the Selva

 Michelle, a biology professor in her mid-fifties, travels to the Amazon to study harpy eagles and meets Julián Olaya, a Peruvian man in his forties.
 When he identifies the call of a highly secretive bird, it triggers the beginning of a nature-based relationship that gradually extends to other birds, secretive mammals, and the stars of the Southern Hemisphere.
 In spite of their language differences, she and Julián share a connection with nature that she has never felt with anyone else.
 Michelle’s attraction to Julián gradually becomes an obsession that affects her marriage and the entire trajectory of her life.
 Eventually, Michelle discovers a secret that Julián attempts to hide from her, and in the end, she is forced to make a final, painful choice between the Peruvian man she loves and the rainforest itself.

 Where did I get the idea for this novel?
-My next blog explains how I found myself beneath a harpy eagle nest in the Amazon rainforest.
+My blog post, “The Lure of the Harpy,” explains how I found myself beneath a harpy eagle nest in the Amazon rainforest.